knifecake/interwebs/_posts/2019-10-20-haskell-infinite-structures.md

 What do you think would happen if we called `ones`?
-Well, `ones` is defined recursively, but it does not have a base case, so normally we would say that execution does not terminate, or that a maximum depth of recursion is reached and the program stops or something along those lines.
+Well, `ones` is defined recursively, but it does not have a base case, so normally we would say that execution does not terminate, or that a maximum depth of recursion is reached and the program stops, or something along those lines.
 In Haskell, this is still true, calling `ones` directly will result in the program never stopping.

 But, what if we called `take 3 ones`.
 Remember that the function `take n xs` returns the first `n` elements of the list `xs`.
 And indeed,